 Using Reef Safe Sunscreen Is Not A difficult Choice

 We all know that our oceans are under siege, big time!
-Some of the issues facing our oceans are difficult for us to solve, some require a complete life style change, but the good news is that there is one thing we can all do from the comfort of our computer screens and that is changing the type of sunscreen we use, actually it’s a no brainer if you are a scuba diver.
+Some of the issues facing our oceans are difficult for us to solve, some require a complete life style change.
+The good news is that there is one thing we can all do from the comfort of our computer screens and that is changing the type of sunscreen we use.
+Actually it’s a no brainer if you are a scuba diver.

 Why is changing your sunscreen a “no brainer” for divers?
 Well that is because reef safe sunscreen such as Reef Repair are no more expensive than regular brands and they simply do not contain toxic chemicals that kill coral reefs!